hughbarney/femto/docs/flisp.md

 the buffer. <u>C</u>

 `(previous-line)`
-Movest the point in the current buffer to the same character position in the previous line, or to the end of the previous line if there are not enough characters.
+Moves the point in the current buffer to the same character position in the previous line, or to the end of the previous line if there are not enough characters.
 In the first line of the buffer the point is not moved. <u>C</u>